blish-hud/blishhud.com/docs/dev/controls/label.md

 **WrapText**
 Type: *Bool*
-Should text be wrapped when reaching the end of the label *(optional)*
+Should text be wrapped when reaching the end of the control *(optional)*

 **ShowShadow**
 Type: *Bool*